 Armada Mortgage Corporation (the "company") is a mortgage investment corporation pursuant to Section 130.1 of the Income Tax Act.
 It was incorporated under the British Columbia Companies Act on December 29, 1995 and is also registered in Alberta, Manitoba and Ontario.
-The primary mandate of the company is to invest its pooled funds into residential first, second and third mortgages and to provide a return to its shareholders that will exceed the bank's prime lending rate by 2% - 4% per annum.
+The Company's target return to investors is 3.75% over the Bank of Canada 3-5 year bond rate, a target that has been reached each year since operations began in 2001.